Depth-dependent charge collection profile of pad diodes: Introduction

-This work uses a high-energy electron beam (4.2 GeV) for edge-on measurements on pad diodes.
-The method was introduced in \cite{gorivsek2016edge}.
-In that work, pions with an energy of 120 GeV were used to study 300 $\upmu \text{m}$ thick pad diodes.
-The advantages of this technique are: \begin{itemize} \item Radius and direction of the beam do not change as it travels through the sensor.
-Therefore, it can be used to study pad diodes. \item An absolute normalization is possible as the energy lost of the beam in the sensor, i.e. $dE/dx$, is well known.
+This work uses an electron beam ($5.2 \, \text{GeV}$) for edge-on measurements on pad diodes.
+Charge collection profiles as a function of depth have been measured for pixel detector at grazing angles \cite{chiochia2005simulation}.
+For pad diodes, the edge-on method was introduced in \cite{gorivsek2016edge}.
+In that work, pions with an energy of $120 \, \text{GeV}$ were used to study $300 \,\upmu \text{m}$ thick pad diodes.
+However, no results about the charge collection of the studied diode were shown in that paper.
+Moreover the required alignment accuracy was not discussed and no alignment procedure was presented.
+It should be noted that the alignment has to be performed on-line so that the data are taken with the sensor aligned to the beam.

+The main aim of this study is to obtain the position-dependent charge collection perpendicular to the electrode plane.
+The Charge Collection Distance (CCD), or the mean distance in which charge carriers drift inside the sensor before trapping, can be estimated using the results of these measurements.
+The advantages of this technique compared to the Edge-TCT with IR light are: \begin{itemize} \item Radius and direction of the beam do not change as it travels through the sensor.
+The estimated deflection angle of an electron beam with an energy of $5.2 \, \text{GeV}$ after travelling in $5.0 \, \text{mm}$ of silicon is $0.53 \, \text{mrad}$ \cite{lynch1991approximations}.
+This number is well within the uncertainty of the measurements.
+Therefore, the method can be used to study pad diodes.

+\item An absolute normalization is possible as the energy loss of the beam in the sensor, i.e.\ average $dE/dx$, is well known.

-\item Ionization of the electron beam does not change after irradiation.
+\item The energy lost of the electron beam by charge deposition does not change after irradiation.
 Therefore, one can directly compare the results of the non-irradiated and irradiated diodes together.

 \end{itemize}